 STEP 5- Additional Shots -5EV to +5EV

 The Exposure compensation wheel only goes from -3EV to +3EV, but in special circumstances this might not be enough of a dynamic range for HDR shooters.
 You can manually take the camera from -5EV to +5EV by going into your settings.
 BUT 99% of the time -3EV to +3EV will be enough RAW data.

 Press the MENU button and navigate to the Camera Icon Folder at the top of the settings.
 Find the Exposure Comp. setting and press the centre button on your camera wheel at the back of camera.
 Once inside here you will be able to set any exposure comp. you want for a single frame.
 Select -5EV or +5EV and click Enter to get out of the settings and fire off your shot.
 You will have to come back into the setting each time you want to change it though.

 I’ve been doing HDR photography for about 4 years now so I’ve tried many of them!

-Aurora HDR PRO- offers its users a complete end to end workflow within the program, since it has so many tools inside!
+Aurora HDR 2019- offers its users a complete end to end workflow within the program, since it has so many tools inside!
 Created by HDR guru and Macphun software Aurora HDR pro is the most advanced HDR software package on the market.